PhilippeLeopoldie/BooksLibraryFrontend/README.md

 2023/04/20 08:30AM (GMT+2): due to technical issues whith azure subscription the link is temporarily not available.

-the application is still in development but deployed on azure cloud service,  that allow me to work with:
+the application is still in development but deployed on azure cloud service,  that allow me to train with:

   -the migration tool provided by EF core